ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

    $ cd ./dev-cluster/bicep
    #
    # Create a resource group to provision all resources
-   # Location ~ Azure location should match the location where the resources will be deloyed
+   # Location ~ Azure location should match the location where the resources will be deployed
    #
    $ az group create --name <Resource-Group-Name> -l <Location>
    #